 Ending The Silence Presenter or Young Adult Speaker

 Green Ribbon Campaign, May is Mental Health Awareness Month

-Show your support by wearing a green ribbon during the month of May, use the # NotAlone #GreenRibbonCampaign Learn more about our local programs!
+Show your support in May by wearing a green ribbon during the month of May, use the # NotAlone #GreenRibbonCampaign

 Together For Mental Health: For 2022’s Mental Health Awareness Month, NAMI will amplify the message of “Together for Mental Health.”
 We will use this time to bring our voices together to advocate for mental health and access to care through NAMI’s blog, personal stories, videos, digital toolkits, social media engagements and national events.

 Together, we can realize our shared vision of a nation where anyone affected by mental illness can get the appropriate support and quality of care to live healthy, fulfilling lives.

 Help us spread the word through awareness, support and advocacy activities.
 Share awareness information, images and graphics for #MHAM throughout May.